deskflow/deskflow/README.md

 [start a discussion](https://github.com/symless/synergy/discussions) or [open a PR](https://github.com/symless/synergy/wiki/Contributing).
 We think it's great that people start new forks of Synergy, power to them.
 However, it's not necessary to do this if you want to make changes.
-If you're thinking of starting your own rebranded fork of Synergy, it might be because we're doing something wrong so please [let us know](https://github.com/symless/synergy/wiki/Contact-the-team) what we can do to make you feel welcome in our community.
+If you're thinking of starting your own rebranded fork of Synergy, it might be because we're doing something wrong so please [let us know](https://github.com/symless/synergy/wiki/Contact-the-team) what we can do to let you feel welcome in our community.

 ### Is clipboard sharing supported?